waffiqaziz/BAZZ-Movies/CONTRIBUTING.md

 - Prefer use
   [reactions](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/)
-  (👍, 👎, etc.) to show your support for an issue, rather than adding a comment like “+1.” or “I have this problem too” This helps keep the discussion clear and lets us focus on the most important problems.
+  (👍 or 👎) to show your support for an issue, rather than adding a comment like “+1.” or “I have this problem too” This helps keep the discussion clear and lets us focus on the most important problems.